 After some time in their homerooms, the assistant principal announced over the building-wide intercom that rotations were starting.
 These rotations were led by the HAWK leaders through the library, gym, cafeteria, and counseling office.

 Each homeroom section was organized into a different part of the school in order to maintain a structured coordination with each other.
 After five minutes at a rotation location, the HAWKS would guide their students to the next scheduled sequence.
 At the library, the librarian Mrs. Stein aided some HAWKs in a discussion of important information regarding technology etiquette, administration rules, and general library details.
-While in the gym rotation, students who hadn’t taken their school I. D. photos completed this task.
 They also collected their school issued macbooks in the cafeteria.
 The HAWK leaders took the students to the guidance counselors’ offices to introduce them to JP’s counseling services and discuss the support that is always available in school.
 After the conclusion of the four rotations, the assistant principal allowed each homeroom section to return back to their locations for the last few activities.

 Each HAWK worked diligently to make sure that every student was secure within their respective homeroom section.
 As a result, the closeout to the orientation was able to occur smoothly.
 Students were able to ask any final questions, log in to their macbooks, and discuss respective outlooks for the new year.
 In addition to this, the school motto for the 2024-2025 school year, ‘all as one’ was expanded on.